 Other Participants' assets and Payable to Participants.
 The Company receives cash and stock dividends, interest, reorganization and redemption proceeds on securities registered in the name of its nominee, Cede and Co., and interest and redemption proceeds on bearer securities, which it distributes to Participants.
 Balances comprised of cash that represent cash dividends, interest, reorganization, redemptions, and cash collateral received are included in Other Participants' assets, with a corresponding liability recorded in Payable to Participants, on the accompanying Statements of Financial Condition.
+Short positions occasionally exist in securities balances and are credited to the account of the Participants; such short positions are valued and collateralized daily by 130% of the short position reflected in Other Participants' assets on the accompanying Statements of Financial Condition.
+DTC's obligation to return such cash collateral to Participant is also reflected in Payable to Participants.

 Federal reserve stock.
 DTC is a member of the FRBNY and, as a member, is required to maintain a minimum level of investment in FRB stock based on the Company's capital.
 The FRB stock is carried at cost, classified as a restricted security and periodically evaluated for impairment.
-The Company determined there was no impairment as of December 31, 2022 and 2021.
-The FRB stock, amounting to \$6,402,000 at December 31, 2022 and 2021, is included in Other non-current assets on the accompanying Statements of Financial Condition.
+The Company determined there was no impairment as of December 31, 2023 and 2022.
+The FRB stock, amounting to \$6,402,000 as of December 31, 2023 and 2022, is included in Other non-current assets on the accompanying Statements of Financial Condition.